adv-java-f23/scriptingElements/README.md

-# projects-startup
+# Unit 3 scripting elements

-This is the startup project for Advanced Java.
+This is the working demo of JSP scripting elements.